Fight Fire with Fire: Combating Adversarial Patch Attacks using Pattern-randomized Defensive Patches

 \subsection{Adversarial Patch Attack}

-Adversarial patch attacks \cite{attack_fool,attack_advtext,attack_naturalistic,attack_upc} aim to deceive object detectors by attaching an adversarial patch onto an object in order to either cause it to be missed or to be misclassified.
+Adversarial patch attacks \cite{attack_fool,attack_advtext,attack_naturalistic,attack_upc} aim to deceive object detectors by attaching an adversarial patch onto an object, causing it either to be missed or to be misclassified.
 The attacker generates an adversarial patch by attaching it to the training images and iteratively optimizing it to evade detection by the target detector or be misclassified as a specific category.
-Figure \ref{fig-attack-example}(a) illustrates the Advpatch \cite{attack_fool}, which allows the person carrying it to remain undetected; while Figure \ref{fig-attack-example}(b) shows the UPC \cite{attack_upc}, which causes the person to be wrongly identified as a ``dog''.
+Figure \ref{fig-attack-example}(a) illustrates the AdvPatch attack \cite{attack_fool}, which makes the person carrying it undetected; Figure \ref{fig-attack-example}(b) shows the UPC attack~\cite{attack_upc} that causes the person to be wrongly identified as a ``dog''.